mackeprm/edaid/README.md

 1) get the code
 2) fork the repo
+3) Implement your feature
-3) Open a pull request
+4) Open a pull request

+Then I may consider merging the changes.

 ## Development